Pfizer vaccine production on the rise as pandemic hits one-year mark | Health

 Pfizer vaccine production on the rise as pandemic hits one-year mark

-Pfizer Inc and BioNTech SE will exceed their original global target for COVID-19 vaccines by as much as 20% this year, producing 2.3 billion to 2.4 billion doses, Pfizer Chief Executive Albert Bourla said on Thursday.
-The companies also released real-world data from Israel earlier on Thursday showing their vaccine was 94% effective in preventing asymptomatic infections, suggesting it could significantly reduce virus transmission.
+Pfizer Inc and German partner BioNTech SE will exceed their original global production target for COVID-19 vaccines by as much as 20% this year, as they ramp up production a year into the global pandemic, Pfizer Chief Executive Albert Bourla said on Thursday.
+The companies also released real-world data from Israel earlier on Thursday suggesting their vaccine was 94% effective in preventing asymptomatic infections, suggesting it could significantly reduce virus transmission.
 "These are stunning numbers that are giving us a clear indication that liberation is coming," Bourla said in an interview on the one-year anniversary of the World Health Organization declaring COVID-19 a pandemic.
 "It is a testament to the power of science, and the power of human ingenuity."

-Middle-income countries will pay around half the price as high income countries for their doses, and low income countries will get the vaccine at cost, Bourla said.
+Middle-income countries will pay around half the price as high-income countries for their doses, and low income countries will get the vaccine at cost, Bourla said.
 Pfizer expects to meet its commitment of supplying 120 million coronavirus vaccine doses to the U.S. government by the end of March.
-That would require them to deliver another 60 million doses over the next three weeks.
+That would require delivering roughly 60 million doses over the next three weeks.

 "Those have already been manufactured" and are currently being tested for quality, he said.
 "Unless a batch (of vaccine) fails, we will be able to provide them.
 Our track record is that our batches don't fail," he said.